Highlighted Hair Styles Advice and Inspiration

 Quater Head Weaves - 30 minutes to 45 minutes to apply and 45 minutes to develop.

 This is just a guide as times will variety according to hair thickness, length etc. Also some salons will add heat to speed up the developing time.

-Half head weaves includes the parting section of your hair and down each side of your hairline.
+Half Head Weaves - Half head weaves includes the parting section of the hair and down each side of the hairline.

 Slices Method -

-Using a tail comb, sections of hair are sliced, then a piece of hairdressing foil is placed under and the colour is applied.
-The foils are folded to help the colour develop while protecting the rest of the hair.
+Using a tail comb, sections of hair are sliced, then a piece of hairdressing foil is placed under the hair and the colour is applied.
+Then the foils are folded to help the colour develop while protecting the rest of the hair.

-Times variety depending on how many slices you have and what colour your going for.
-Discuss it with your colourist, who'll give you a better idea of how long it'll take.
+Times will vary depending on how many slices you have etc. Book a consultation with your stylist who'll be able to give you a better idea on how long it will take.

 The frosting cap method was a popular choice to highlight hair in the 1980s before foils came on the scene in the 1990s.
-Even though the frosting cap has lost it's popularity, it's still used in salons today, specially with older generations.
+Even though the frosting cap has lost it's popularity, it's still used in some salons today.
 The frosting cap does have it's limitations such as you can only have one colour highlight, it can be uncomfortable specially on long hair and you haven't got the freedom like the other highlighting methods.
 While the frosting cap technique is a cheaper and faster option than foils or balayage you don't achieve the same multi-demsional finish.
 Personally I prefer the foil or balayage techniques.

 The Frosting Cap Method-